What is anti-social behaviour?

 What happens next?

-We will pass your report to the relevant agency for assessment within two working days.
+We will pass your report to the relevant agency for review within two working days.
 The agency will determine whether the criteria has been met.
 They will then accept or reject the Community Trigger.
+The agency will contact you in either case to inform you of the decision.
+Where the Community Trigger is accepted, a panel will decide how to carry out the case review.
+We will share any agreed action plan with you via your Community Safety Officer.